gabewebd/the-wellness-apparel/README.md

 1. Navigate to *https://github.com/gabewebd/the-wellness-apparel* and download as a ZIP repository

-2. Drag the folder into your C://xampp/htdocs/
+2. Extract and drag the folder into your C:\xampp\htdocs\

 3. Initialize the database (choose one of the two methods):

-    Make sure APACHE and MySQL is running in your XAMPP control panel

 	**Method A: Import the provided SQL file**
 	- Open XAMPP/WAMP and make sure that the MySQL service is running.